Upper Blepharoplasty

 You will always be able to see a scar.
 Usually the scars settle to fine lines but often these are only noticeable when the eye is closed.
 Occasionally the inner and outer aspects of the scar may be visible as fine lines.

 The brow doesn’t lift after upper blepharoplasty unless a specific procedure is used at the time of surgery.
-The brow may be lifted surgically or botulinum toxin is often an effective non surgical alternative.
+The brow may be lifted surgically or Botulinum Toxin is often an effective non surgical alternative.

-It is imperative that after surgery you rest to allow the area to settle, we advise you not to bend
+It is imperative that after surgery you rest to allow the area to settle, we advise you not to bend over or strain and avoid exercise for a few days after your surgery.
+This ensures that your blood pressure remains stable, reducing the chances of bleeding and subsequent swelling and bruising.

 The very fine stitch is easily removed after a week.
 We advise you start gently massaging the incision line with a light eye cream to help soften the scar and speed up the healing process two weeks after surgery.